• Partner With Us

 Within our Global Health and Wellbeing (GHW) portfolio, Open Philanthropy uses a “cost-effectiveness bar” to compare different grants to one another and ensure that grants meet our standards for how impactful (in expectation) they are.
 We compare our back-of-the-envelope cost-effectiveness estimates for our grants to the bar and aim to make grants where our modeled cost-effectiveness is higher than our bar.

 Our bar is dynamic and has changed over time.
-Most of our GHW programs, we use a bar that is equivalent to averting a disability-adjusted life-year for around $50 or increasing the income of four people income by 1% for a year for $1.
+For most of our GHW programs, we use a bar that is equivalent to averting a disability-adjusted life-year for around $50 or increasing the income of four people by 1% for a year for $1.
 Our Farm Animal Welfare program uses a separate bar.

 For a more technical description of the bar, see here.
 For a briefer, more recent discussion that mentions our GHW bar as of 2024 (slightly over 2000x), see here.